How to tour Europe in a Motorhome-the ULTIMATE guide

 Red and White reflective warning backboard for motorhomes/ campers

-If you have anything extending past the back of your motorhome/ camper (like a bike rack or a tow bar), you MUST have a red and white striped backboard on the back.
-Make sure it’s the aluminium one, not the cheap version- the cheap version is not legal in Italy.
+If you have anything extending past the back of your motorhome/ camper (like a bike rack or a tow bar), you MUST have a red and white striped backboard on the back before driving in Spain and Italy.

 Travelling Europe in a Motorhome or campervan- Safety